 Yes, the custodial parent can request support order termination at any time.
 A parent will need to submit a written request to modify a support order if they wish to close a case.

 When Can I Stop Paying the Support?

 Support can be terminated if a child is no longer in custody of the custodial parent or if a child is legally emancipated.

 18 is the age of majority in Oregon.

 Parents in Oregon have a right to a hearing if they wish to establish paternity, establish support, modify support or determine the amount of debt that is owed.

-Child support is meant to cover all of the essentials that a child needs.
-This includes things like food, clothing and shelter.
-In addition, things like childcare expenses, visitation travel costs and extracurricular activities are factored in when determining a monthly payment amount.
+The support is meant to cover all of the essentials that a child needs.
+This includes things like food, clothing, and shelter.
+In addition, things like childcare expenses, visitation travel costs, and extracurricular activities are factored in when determining a monthly payment amount.